Madir99/ECCMediaFS12-POC/README.md

 - Special thanks to [ChatGPT](https://www.openai.com/) for helping me with creating this README.md.
 - With updates that break already formated drives may or may not came out FS conversion program.
-- I am taking break from development generaly for while because I have to do stuff to school.